-The purpose of the Port St. Lucie High School 1:1 Student Laptop program is to provide access to our curriculum in a more meaningful way.
+The purpose of the Port St. Lucie High School 1:1 student laptop program is to provide access to our curriculum in a more meaningful way.
 The use of laptops will restructure the traditional instructional delivery model and allow students to better categorize what they know more critically.
 By providing laptops to the students instead of a B.Y.O.D.
 (Bring Your Own Device), we provide an equal environment for all students.
 This helps the teachers, students and our Information Technology Services Department when everyone is working on the same technology platform.

 Laptops will be distributed during specified periods for each grade level at the beginning of the school year.
-An annual laptop fee is required.

 If a student fails to return the computer at the end of the school year or upon withdrawal or termination of enrollment, the student will be subject to criminal prosecution or civil liability.
 A grand theft report will be filed with the St. Lucie County Sheriff’s Department.
 The student will also be charged the replacement cost of the computer.